TallesSantosCUBoulder/Battery-powered-LED-Night-Light/README.md

 <p align="center"><em>Figure 2: *Assembled PCB version of the Battery-Powered LED Night Light.*</em></p>

-This project provides a hands-on experience that reinforces concepts in semiconductors, sensors, energy conversion, and circuit fundamentals while resulting in a functional, real-world device.
+This project provides a hands-on experience that reinforces concepts in semiconductors, sensors, energy conversion, and circuit fundamentals while resulting in a functional, real-world device..